k4rr3/Spam-detector-Sudoku-checker/README.md

 # Spam-detector-Sudoku-checker
-This is our second project developed in C++ where we develop a basic spam detector and a sudoku checker.
+This is our second project developed in C++ where we created a basic spam detector and a sudoku checker.

 SPAM DETECTOR
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------